 – Aurora Levins Morales

-My background working with LGBQQA, genderqueer, trans and intersex people as well as artists, social justice organizers and polyamorous clients uniquely positions me to understand the complex intersections of resilience and struggle in our communities.
+My background working with queer, trans, genderqueer and non-binary people as well as artists, social justice organizers and polyamorous clients uniquely positions me to understand the complex intersections of resilience and struggle in our communities.
 I bring a collaborative, non-judgmental and creative perspective to my work.
 I consider you the expert on your life as I serve as your advocate and ally in your healing journey.

 - Licensed Marriage and Family Therapist #85024

 - Master of Arts in Counseling Psychology with an emphasis in Expressive Arts Therapy

 - Bachelor of Arts in Gender and Sexuality Studies

 - Generative Somatics Coaching for Social Justice: Somatics, Trauma & Resilience Level 1, 2 & Advanced, Somatic Bodywork 1, 2 & Advanced with Staci Haines & Richard Strozzi– 10 years of training with ongoing professional consultation, 2009-2020

 - 12 years of work as a trainer and organizer for gender, racial and sexuality justice in education and psychology

 - 5 years of experience working with children, adults and families recovering from addiction and healing after trauma, domestic violence and sexual abuse in clinical and community settings